cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   )

   existingUpgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))
+  if existingUpgrade != null {
+    expectedUpgradeSequence = channel.UpgradeSequence
+  } else {
+    // at the end of the TRY step, the current upgrade sequence will be incremented in the non-crossing
+		// hello case due to calling chanUpgradeInit, we should use this expected upgrade sequence for
+		// sequence mismatch comparison
+		expectedUpgradeSequence = channel.UpgradeSequence + 1
+  }

   // NON CROSSING HELLO CASE:
   // if the counterparty sequence is less than the current sequence,